renaissance-publishing/renaissance/content/chapters/00-about-the-game.md

 - Added shields, woops.
 - reformatting in Items and Wealth.
 - Adding more assides in Items and Wealth.
+- rewriting and expanding a bunch of race blocks.
+  - Gnolls have a lot more text, and arctic gnolls are mentioned now.
+  - Greatly expanding Dwarves (they were stubbed), adding CV's Mycenaean Dwarves idea.

 Feedback Questions